New podcast available now!

 To prepare, review your records ahead of time to address potential issues before they come up in a report or an interview.

-Maybe!
+Maybe.
 Talk to a criminal lawyer about trying to get your criminal record expunged (removed from your record).
 Under certain circumstances, records that meet the right criteria and are limiting your opportunities, can be removed.

 A criminal lawyer will evaluate your eligibility, handle the necessary paperwork, and represent you in court, if needed.
 Successfully expunging your record can offer a fresh start and improve your prospects for jobs, housing, and other opportunities, including landing you a DoorDash job.